 Products like our Amla & Olive Heavy Cream uses potent natural ingredients like olive and castor oils, water, glycerin and botanical infusions to promote extreme moisture and hydration.
 Now, water alone won't keep your hair as moisturized as it needs to be as water evaporates.
 If you want those kinks to really pop you are going to have to seal the water in with an oil or butter.
 Remember that moisturizing also starts from the inside out.
 Drink tons of water to keep your hair moisturized too!

 After using a water-based conditioner, you'll need to seal the moisture in or else your strands will be left feeling dry and tangled.
 I know what you're thinking.
-Why should I seal moisture in my hair?
+Why should I seal moisture into my hair?
 Simply because water alone isn't heavy enough to keep the moisture in those curls.
-All-natural hair queens want their crown to look bouncy, shiny, and lively.
+All natural hair queens want their crown to look bouncy, shiny, and lively.
 The only way for some people to achieve this look is with a butter or oil (depending on your hair type).
 This method is sometimes referred to as the LOC method.
-L = Liquid (water-based products) O = (oils) C = heavy moisturizing creams.
+L = Liquid (water-based products) O = (oils) C = cream.

 Look at the labels of some of the products in your natural hair collection right now.
 If these ingredients are listed anywhere on the labels get rid of them.
 These ingredients aren't healthy for our hair let alone our body.
 Using natural ingredients that stem from the earth is the best bet for achieving a healthy, hydrated mane.

 Your Hair is Ready to Flourish

 Now that you have these tips, check out the healthy hair collections below to begin your journey towards maximum health, moisture and growth.